 What is the role of the Renewable Energy Directive II (Red II)?

-Which types of substrates are fed into the biogas plant play an important role in the remuneration.
-Care should be taken to ensure that not only NawaRo's are used, but advanced substrates such as manure/slurry.
-Whether it is a sustainable biofuel was defined in RED II.
+The types of substrates fed into the biogas plant play an important role in the remuneration.
+Care should be taken to ensure that not only NawaRo's are used; advanced substrates such as liquid manure/dung should be used.
+The RED II defines whether it is a sustainable biofuel.

-Carbon Capture Utilization (CCU)/Carbon Capture Recycling (CCR) or Carbon Capture Storage (CCS) add a bonus to the GHG balance in the form of negative emissions.
-For example, the average GHG value of manure is -100 g CO2/ MJ.
-If CO2 liquefaction occurs, a further -30 to 50 g CO2/ MJ is credited.
-Here, an individual calculation of the savings is often useful.
+If CO2 is captured and liquefied (Carbon Capture Utilization, CCU/ Carbon Capture Recycling, CCR) or geologically stored (Carbon Capture Storage, CCS), a bonus in the form of negative emissions is added to the GHG balance.
+For example, the average GHG value of slurry/manure is -100 g CO2/MJ.
+If CO2 liquefaction takes place, a further -30 to 50 g CO2/ MJ are taken into account.
+An individual calculation of the savings often makes sense here.